Textile Notes

 In the textile manufacturing industry, the fabrics that are produced by using two sets of yarn named warp yarn and weft yarn by interlacing among them are termed woven fabric.
 The whole process of woven fabric manufacturing is known as weaving.
 Woven fabrics are produced in a weaving factory by using a power loom or handloom machine.

 The fabric that is produced by using one set of yarn interloping in the textile industry is termed as knit fabric.
-The whole process of knit fabric manufacturing is called knitting in textile.
-Knit fabric is produced in a knitting factory by using a flat knitting machine or circular knitting machine in the textile knitting process.
+The whole process of different types of knit fabric manufacturing is called knitting in textile.
+Knit fabric is produced in a knitting factory by using a flat knitting machine or a circular knitting machine in the textile knitting process.

 What is the Difference Between Weaving and Knitting?